 In 2011 the novel Kuis (Chastity) was released.
 This book was the Literature reading choice in 2012 for high school students in Suriname and at Curacao.

 Her next book Luchtdanser (Sky Dancer) was about freerunning and urban exploring and a modest hit at multicultural schools in 2016.

 Last year 2021 her newest YA historical novel was published, Geheimen van het tuinhuis (Secrets of the Summer House).

-Also, the Stedelijk Museum Amsterdam exhibited four of her works (linoprints and paintings) and purchased two works.
+Also, the Stedelijk Museum Amsterdam exhibited four of her art works in 2021 (linoprints and paintings) and purchased two works.